|Position||Full back/Fly half|

 |Weight||85kg (13st 5lb)|

-Alex backed up that with sound performances in the other three games and produced one of his finest displays for his country in the 12-6 win over Ireland at the Aviva Stadium last February.
+Alex backed that up with sound performances in the other three games and produced one of his finest displays for his country in the 12-6 win over Ireland at the Aviva Stadium the following February.
 In the next match against France at Twickenham, he made 46 metres, the second highest of any England player, behind Manu Tuilagi (57).
 He also appeared against Italy and gained 131 metres against Wales, the most by anyone on either side in the game.

 He won an initial cap off the bench for Jonathan Joseph in the second Test against South Africa at Coca-Cola Park, Johannesburg in June 2012 and made his first start at that level the following week at Port Elizabeth.

 Originally a fly half, he has moved to full back since being educated at St Faith's and The Leys School, both in Cambridge, Oakham School and the University of Hertfordshire.
 Status as an all-rounder applies not only to Alex on the rugby field but also to his sporting background.

 It includes appearing in the National Schools athletics finals, playing county tennis and being part of the Ipswich Town FC Academy before the lure of the oval ball grabbed his attention.

 With a sense of occasion and perfect timing, Alex made his Saracens debut a few days after his 20th birthday, landing two penalty goals and two conversions in the 25-20 win over Bristol at Vicarage Road.
-By the start of the 2013 QBE Internationals, he had appeared in 95 Aviva Premiership matches and accumulated 264 points comprising nine tries, 21 conversions, 58 penalty goals and a dropped goal.
-In two matches during February 2011 he aggregated 30 points against Northampton Saints and Leeds Carnegie.
+By February this year, he had appeared in 100 Aviva Premiership matches and accumulated 282 points comprising 11 tries, 22 conversions, 60 penalty goals and a dropped goal.

-Other exploits for the Saxons include a try and three conversions against Italy A at Treviso in February 2010 when playing off the bench and he was also a try-scorer when Canada were beaten 38-18 in the Churchill Cup final at Harrison, New Jersey three years ago.
+Other exploits for the Saxons include a try and three conversions against Italy A at Treviso in February 2010 when playing off the bench and he was also a try-scorer when Canada were beaten 38-18 in the Churchill Cup final at Harrison, New Jersey four years ago.
 Before joining Saracens in July 2006, Alex appeared for Bath and Cambridge, his home city club.